Carrooi/Nette-ImagesManager/README.md

 **Be careful, version 3.0 was completely rewritten.**

-If you are using just latte templates and uploading images, it should be enough just to move `basePath` and `baseUrl` configuration under the `source` section.
+If you are using just latte templates and uploading images, it should be enough just to move `basePath` and `baseUrl` configuration under the `storage` section.

 ## Installation